 Unfortunately, my personal experience is different.
-When I was young, I was around Cocker Spaniels, and I found them mean and aggressive.
+When I was young, I was frequently around Cocker Spaniels and found them mean and aggressive.

 Is this the true nature of Cockers?
 Are they known to be aggressive?

 Reply From Pauline

-I have found that generally, Cocker spaniels can be very stubborn.
+I have found that, generally, Cocker Spaniels can be very stubborn.

 My Cocker No Longer Likes Children